rrrossjr/BobRama200doc/LabGuide200.md

 ![](images/200/picture200-3-9.png)

-Select “**Search tweets**” from the function list, then click the **Next** button to move to following page.
+Select "**Search tweets**" from the function list, then click the **Next** button to move to following page.
 This page will show overview information of the invocation.
 The User has the opportunity to check the configuration.
 If anything is wrong, they can go back to previous page to make modifications.

 ![](images/200/picture200-3-10.png)